lukasturcani/stk/docs/source/intermediate_ea_example.rst

 divided by the mean complexity in the population and so on.
-After using :class:`.DivideByMean`, each fitness value is still a :class:`tuple`, but the value for each component is scaled related to the population average.
+After using :class:`.DivideByMean`, each fitness value is still a :class:`tuple`, but the value for each component is scaled by the population average.
 This scaling is important, because normally the different properties of a molecule have very different orders of magnitude, which makes them very hard to combine reasonably into a single value.
 However, scaling by the population average removes differences in orders of magnitude, and also removes the units of each quantity.
-This means they can be safely combined by something like a sum, for example.
+This means they can be safely combined by something like a sum.
 Our initial fitness normalizer therefore looks like this

 .. code-block:: python